Introducing Frame Latency Meter (FLM) v1.0

 FLM

 FLM latency measurement tool is a must-have for anyone who wants to measure the response time of their games with mouse events.
 With its advanced features and user-friendly interface, it is the perfect tool for gamers, professionals, and anyone who wants to optimize overall gaming experience.
 The tool measures the entire latency of the mouse response time, from the moment the mouse is moved to the moment the frame is displayed on the screen.
-It includes options to use a selection of frame capture codecs such as the Advanced Media Framework (AMF) codec, optimized for AMD GPU or Desktop Duplication (DXGI) screen capture codec for use on any GPU.
+It includes options to use a selection of frame capture codecs such as the Advanced Media Foundation (AMF) codec, optimized for AMD GPU or Desktop Duplication (DXGI) screen capture codec for use on any GPU.
 This makes it accessible to a wide range of users who use Windows platforms.

 The tool provides detailed statistics for latency and “effective framerate” measurements, which is exported to a csv file for further analysis.
 This feature is especially useful for gamers and professionals who require precise measurements for their work.
 We understand that every user has different preferences and requirements.
 That’s why FLM tool allows users to configure hotkeys for enabling measurements, setting the screen capture region, measurement formats and more.